gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'xp_progress')`
 ### `query(e,'score')`

-Numbers related to player's xp. `xp` is the overall xp in the bar, `xp_level` is the levels seen in the hotbar, `xp_points` is a float between 0 and 1 indicating the percentage of the xp bar filled, and `score` is the score displayed upon death
+Numbers related to player's xp. `xp` is the overall xp player has, `xp_level` is the levels seen in the hotbar, `xp_progress` is a float between 0 and 1 indicating the percentage of the xp bar filled, and `score` is the number displayed upon death

 ### `query(e, 'air')`